Misscoffeecassie/Project4_Team5/README.md

 > Model Routes
 > Running the Application
-    The application is run when when the cript is executed directly.
-The application runs in debug mode, which provides detailed error messages fo0r ndebugging purposes.
+    The application is run when when the script is executed directly.
+The application runs in debug mode, which provides detailed error messages for debugging purposes.

 # Web App